Guggenheim Abu Dhabi: Artwork

 The Guggenheim Foundation has said that the artworks to be displayed at the museum will "respect Abu Dhabi's culture and national and Islamic heritage.
 Our objective is not to be confrontational, but to be engaged in a cultural exchange," to reconcile the boldness of contemporary art with conservative Muslim values.
 The Foundation also stated that it "regards all contemporary cultures and their traditions as potential partners in the field of aesthetic discourse ... the Middle East is one of the world's most important emerging regions in terms of contemporary culture."

 Guggenheim curators began collecting an international representation of art in 2009.
-The museum showed a preview of these works as "Seeing Through Light: Selections from the Guggenheim Abu Dhabi Collection" at the island's visitor's center at Saadiyat from November 2014 through January 2015.
+The museum showed a preview of these works as "Seeing Through Light: Selections from the Guggenheim Abu Dhabi Collection" at the island's visitor center at Saadiyat from November 2014 through January 2015.
 It presented another exhibition in Abu Dhabi in 2017 and has continued to build its collection, focusing on modern and contemporary art from West Asia, North Africa and South Asia.
+The collection is expected to include, initially, 970 works of artists from around the world "with a specific focus on West Asia and the wider region" and "in a variety of mediums.
+The emphasis will be on modern and contemporary art" created since 1960.